semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 A pipeline is a group of connected blocks.
-This page explains what pipelines are, how they organize workflow execution order, and what settings are available.
+This page explains what pipelines are, how they organize workflow execution orders, and what settings are available.

 ## Overview {#overview}